 Man installs heat pump to a home

 A worker retrofits a heat pump to a home.
-Climate policies passed during Biden's first term offer guidelines and even incentives for installation of heat pumps and other appliances.
+Climate policies passed during Biden's term offer guidelines and even incentives for installation of heat pumps and other appliances.
 Photo by Dziurek/Shutterstock.

-8) Set emission performance standards for cement, steel and plastics.
-Some Progress.
+8) Set emission performance standards for cement, steel and plastics: Some Progress.

 The Bipartisan Infrastructure Law includes major investments in carbon capture and sequestration and clean hydrogen production and use.
 These investments could go a long way in demonstrating methods to decarbonize emissions-intensive industrial subsectors.